CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 # Exercise 1: Implement Dev Box

-Microsoft Dev Box is a service which provides self-service access to high-performance, preconfigured, and ready-to-code cloud-based workstations called dev boxes.
+Microsoft Dev Box is a service that provides self-service access to high-performance, preconfigured, and ready-to-code cloud-based workstations called dev boxes.
 In the exercise, you'll configure a dev box environment and access the dev box and explore its features.

 ## Task 1: Create Dev box definition

-In this task, you'll creata a Dev box definition.
-Dev box definitions define the image and SKU (compute + storage) that will be used in creation of the dev boxes.
+In this task, you'll create a Dev box definition.
+Dev box definitions define the image and SKU (compute + storage) that will be used in the creation of the dev boxes.

-1. In Azure portal, search for **Microsoft dev box** **(1)**, and then click on it from the search results **(2)**.
+1. In the Azure portal, search for **Microsoft dev box** **(1)**, and then click on it from the search results **(2)**.

   ![](media/e101.png)